 - not share towels, drinking glasses, or eating utensils with someone who has a cold

 - not pick up other people's used tissues

 Experts aren't sure whether taking extra zinc or vitamin C can limit how long cold symptoms last or how severe they get, but large doses taken every day can cause negative side effects.
 Studies on herbal remedies, like echinacea, are either negative or aren't conclusive.
 Few good scientific studies of these treatments have been done in kids.

 Talk to your doctor before you give your child any herbal remedy or more than the recommended daily allowance (RDA) of any vitamin or supplement.

-run a cool-mist humidifier to increase air moisture
+- Rn a cool-mist humidifier to increase air moisture.

-give hard candy or cough drops to relieve sore throat (for kids older than 3)
+- Give hard candy or cough drops to relieve sore throat (only for kids older than 6).

 What about chicken soup?
 There's no real proof that eating it can cure a cold, but sick people have been swearing by it for more than 800 years.
 Chicken soup contains a mucus-thinning amino acid called cysteine, and some research shows that chicken soup helps control congestion-causing white cells, called neutrophils.

 The best plan, though, is not to worry about whether to "feed a cold" or "starve a fever."
 Just make sure your child eats when hungry and drinks plenty of liquids like water or juice to help replace the fluids lost during a fever or from mucus production.

 Always call the doctor if you think your child might have more than a cold, your child gets worse instead of better, or if your child: